 Save money… lots of money

 Let’s start with one of the main benefits: ghost kitchens are more cost-effective than brick-and-mortar restaurants.
 These establishments not only allow you to get started with little capital investment (which means less risk), but they’re also a great way to cut down on operational costs.
 With no front-of-house labour, your team will be smaller, you won’t need as much space and you can say goodbye to decorations and most of the furniture.
-Thanks to these minimized costs, restaurants are able to maximize their profits.
+Thanks to these minimised costs, restaurants are able to maximize their profits.

 No need for premium locations